UT-Austin-RPL/MUTEX/index.markdown

 <table border="0" cellspacing="10" cellpadding="0" align="center">
     <tbody><tr><td>
         <p align="justify" width="20%">
             We demonstrate that a policy that can execute task specified by multiple modalities generalizes better than a policy that can only execute tasks specified by any-single modality.
-The results of our evaluation in <b>simulation</b> (each method averaged over <b>6000 evaluation trajectories</b>) and the <b>real world</b> (each method averaged over <b>50 evaluation trajectories</b>) are summarized below.
+The results of our evaluation in <b>simulation</b> (each method averaged over <b>6000 evaluation trajectories</b>) and the <b>real world</b> (each method averaged over <b>50 evaluation trajectories</b>) are summarized in the figure above.
 In both cases, we observe a significant improvement from using our unified policy MUTEX compared to modality-specific models indicating that the cross-modal representation learning procedure from MUTEX is able to leverage more information from other modalities.
         </p>
     </td></tr></tbody>
 </table>